T.R. MARDİN ARTUKLU UNIVERSITY INSTITUTE OF LIVING LANGUAGES

 KURDISH LANGUAGE AND LITERATURE

-Our Department which is a pioneering department in the field of Kurdish Language and Culture in Turkey was established in 2010.
-The academic staff of our department consists of 1 professor, 2 associate professors, 6 assistant professors, 9 lecturers, 2 experts and 14 research assistants.
+Our department, which is a pioneering institution in Kurdish Language and Culture studies in Turkey, was established in 2010.
+The teaching staff of our department consists of 1 professor, 2 associate professors, 6 assistant professors, 9 lecturers and 16 research assistants.

-We also have lessons to support students in the academic environment in which they are studying, reading, researching and writing.
-Writers, literary genres and works of Kurdish Literature periods are analyzed in a certain order and supported with theoretical knowledge.
-The education language of the program is 100% Kurdish.
-Currently there are graduate students with thesis and non-thesis.
+We also have courses to support students in reading, research and writing in the academic environment they are in.
+The periods, authors, literary genres and works of Kurdish Literature are analysed in a certain order and supported with theoretical knowledge.
+The language of instruction of the programme is 100% Kurdish.
+There are currently graduate students with and without thesis.

-Graduates of the program will receive the title of Kurdologist.
-Graduates of the Department of Kurdish Language and Culture can serve in different sectors of the society such as banking, international relations, publishing, tourism, journalism, media institutions affiliated to the state and the private sector as individuals who are professionally qualified in accordance with the needs of our country.
-Graduates who have received a training certificate can teach schools or universities affiliated to government or private institutions.
+Graduates of the programme will receive the title of Kurdologist.
+Graduates of the Department of Kurdish Language and Culture can serve in different sectors of society such as banking, international relations, broadcasting, tourism, journalism, journalism, state and private media organisations as internationally and culturally equipped individuals who are professionally qualified in accordance with the needs of our country.
+Graduates who receive a certificate of education can work as teachers or lecturers in schools and universities affiliated to public or private organisations.
 They can also work as translators, writers and editors.

 T.C.
 Mardin Artuklu University Rectorate